Beyond Obfuscation: JavaScript Protection and In-Depth Security

 [])[+!+[]]])[!+[]+!+[]+[+[]]])()

-Knowing these two concepts will get you a long way towards being able to compare different obfuscation tools.
+Knowing these two concepts will go a long way toward being able to compare different obfuscation tools.
 As you do this analysis, you'll see how free obfuscators offer basic transformations with very little resilience, meaning that they would be easily reversed.
 There are also known cases of these free tools inserting malware during obfuscation.

 On the contrary, the obfuscation layer that Jscrambler provides includes a meticulous combination of the most potent and resilient transformations to make it extremely hard for humans and machines alike to reverse the code.
 Like one of our clients in Healthcare stated: